 Elisabeth Allison Professor of Economics

-Lawrence F. Katz is a member of the Washington Center for Equitable Growth's Research Advisory Board.
-He is also the Elisabeth Allison Professor of Economics at Harvard University and a Research Associate of the National Bureau of Economic Research.
+Lawrence F. Katz, a member of the Washington Center for Equitable Growth's Research Advisory Board, is the Elisabeth Allison Professor of Economics at Harvard University and a Research Associate of the National Bureau of Economic Research.
 His research focuses on issues in labor economics and the economics of social problems.
 He is the author (with Claudia Goldin) of The Race between Education and Technology (Harvard University Press, 2008), a history of U.S. economic inequality and the roles of technological change and the pace of educational advance in affecting the wage structure.

-Professor Katz has been editor of the Quarterly Journal of Economics since 1991 and served as the Chief Economist of the U.S. Department of Labor for 1993 and 1994.
-He is the co-Scientific Director of J-PAL North America, past President of the Society of Labor Economists, and has been elected a fellow of the National Academy of Sciences, American Academy of Arts and Sciences, the Econometric Society, and the Society of Labor Economists.
-Katz serves on the Panel of Economic Advisers of the Congressional Budget Office as well as on the Boards of the Russell Sage Foundation and MDRC.
-He graduated from the University of California at Berkeley in 1981 and earned his Ph.D. in Economics from the Massachusetts Institute of Technology in 1985.
+Katz has been editor of the Quarterly Journal of Economics since 1991 and served as the chief economist of the U.S. Department of Labor for 1993 and 1994.
+He is the co-scientific director of J-PAL North America, past president of the Society of Labor Economists, and has been elected a fellow of the National Academy of Sciences, American Academy of Arts and Sciences, the Econometric Society, and the Society of Labor Economists.
+Katz serves on the Boards of the Russell Sage Foundation and MDRC.
+He graduated from the University of California, Berkeley in 1981 and earned his Ph.D. in economics from the Massachusetts Institute of Technology in 1985.